jonjack/playground/docs/actions.md

 ### TLDR

 In simple terms, Actions are just objects that take a Request as a parameter and return a Result.
 They are essentially the gateway in and out of an application.
 When a request for a resource is made to your Play application, the framework will search the `routes` file to try and match the request to a particular URL pattern.
 If a match is found, the framework will invoke the method for that pattern and pass it an object representing the `Request`.
 In return, the framework expects an `Action` object to be returned by the method.
-This `action` object is then used to build the `Response` which the framework takes care of passing back to the client.
+This `Action` object is then used to build the `Response` which the framework takes care of passing back to the client.

 ```scala
 GET      /home         HomeController.homeActionBuilderMethod